-The Outdoor Research Highcamp 3-Finger Gloves have saved my ski season: they’re warm, flexible, durable, and easy to wear.
+The Outdoor Research Highcamp 3-Finger Gloves have saved my ski season last year: they’re warm, flexible, durable, and easy to wear.
 More importantly, if you ski with kids or like to take photos and video with your smartphone, the three-finger Highcamp design — which is sometimes called a “glomitt” or “split finger” design — is for you.

 First, mittens are generally warmer than gloves but mittens lack dexterity.
 The partial mitten design of the Outdoor Research Highcamp 3-Finger Gloves gives you index finger dexterity with the warmth of mittens.

 Second, the price is right.
 Sure, you could invest in a pair of Hestra Fall Line gloves for quite a bit more, but that still may not be the right choice if you end up repeatedly taking your gloves off and on — which is where, for me, the Highcamp 3-Finger Gloves really start to shine.

 Outdoor Research Highcamp 3-Finger Gloves Review

 The OR Highcamp 3-Finger Gloves feature two layers of insulation: The first is the 3-finger mitten layer, which is lightly insulated.
 It’s waterproof and breathable.
 The second layer is a touch-screen compatible liner glove.
 The inner glove has a couple strips of Velcro-like fasteners that hold the inner glove inside the mitten.
 This lets you take your bare hand out of the entire glove system at once, leaving the inner glove inside the shell.
 Alternately, if you don’t bother to fasten the inner gloves inside the shell, you can take the mitten shell off but keep your hand covered by the liner glove.